alexandrepiveteau/algebraic-graphs-kotlin/README.md

 ## Credits

-The library is based on the paper [Algebraic Graphs with Class](https://github.com/snowleopard/alga-paper).
+The library is based on the paper [Algebraic Graphs with Class](https://github.com/snowleopard/alga-paper) by @snowleopard.